-- A. Ensure city residents are eligible to participate in and actively promote and support energy efficiency financing for residential and commercial properties.12 - B. Continue to encourage the installation of energy-efficient indoor and outdoor appliances and equipment (e.g., pool pumps). - C. Develop energy efficiency outreach and education programs for renteroccupied households. - D. Develop an energy self-audit checklist and work with community partners to distribute to prospective property owners and other interested parties and to provide technical assistance. - E. Adopt net-zero electricity building standards for new residential and nonresidential construction.
+- A. Ensure city residents are eligible to participate in and actively promote and support energy efficiency financing for residential and commercial properties. - B. Continue to encourage the installation of energy-efficient indoor and outdoor appliances and equipment (e.g., pool pumps, washer, dryer, HVAC). - C. Develop energy efficiency outreach and education programs for renteroccupied households. - D. Develop an energy self-audit checklist and work with community partners to distribute to prospective property owners and other interested parties and to provide technical assistance. - E. Adopt net-zero electricity building standards for new residential and nonresidential construction with exceptions for parcels with limited solar access and other physical constraints.